ossuminc/riddl/doc/src/hugo/content/tooling/riddlc/compilingRiddl/riddlc-help.md

 ---
 title: "riddlc --help"
+description: "How to get riddlc to produce help output"
 date: 2022-02-24T14:19:59-07:00
 draft: true
 weight: 10
 ---

 riddlc is the command that makes all the magic happen.
 As you will see, riddlc is a rich and powerful command.

-You can get this help text on the command line by running ```riddlc --help```.
+You can get a complete list of the command syntax and help text on the command line by running ```riddlc --help```.

 ```
 RIDDL Compiler (c) 2022 Reactive Software LLC.
 All rights reserved.